h01ger/piuparts/README_pejacevic.txt

 piuparts-master and piuparts-slaves packages as described in /usr/share/doc/piuparts-master/README_server.txt

-== ToDo

-- re-read everything and update for pejacevic.d.o

 == Installation

 piuparts.debian.org is a setup running on two systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running a piuparts-slave node.
 Hopefully soon there should be several slave-nodes running on that system.